-- Aquatic bounces and slides: Council Approval: Not Required - Aquatic Climbing Walls: Council Approval: Required - Bounce houses and land inflatables: Council Approval: Not Required - Bubble soccer: Council Approval: Not Required - Log rolling (with synthetic logs): Council Approval: Required - Amusement/theme parks with inflatables: Council Approval: Required
+Activity Permitted for: \D \B J C S A

+- Aquatic inflatables

+- Bounce houses and land inflatables

+- Bubble soccer

+- Log rolling (with synthetic logs)

+- Amusement/theme parks with inflatables

-Daisies cannot participate in aquatic bounce houses.
+- \Daisies may not participate in aquatic bounce houses.

-Aquatic climbing walls are not permitted for Daisies and Brownies.
+- \Daisies and Brownies may not participate in aquatic climbing walls.

-Daisies may only participate in bounce houses that are specific for their age, height, and/or weight.
+- \Daisies may only participate in bounce houses that are specific for their age, height, and/or weight.

-Bubble soccer is not permitted for Daisies and Brownies.
+- \Daisies and Brownies may not participate in bubble soccer.